habuma/speechai/README.md

 gpt-3.5-turbo model to get a response.
 Finally, the response is then sent to the text-to-speech API to get an audio response that is returned to the client.

+Note that at the moment, the prompt sent to the gpt-3.5-turbo model includes text asking for the response to be kept brief.
+At this time, no conversational memory or RAG is applied to the prompt for context (but that could change in the future).

 ## Building and running the application

 Before running the application, you'll need to obtain an OpenAI API